A beeswarm layout in Observable -- on deadline

 We apply three forces to our simulation:

-• One on the x axis, so our circles bucket into our two categories.
-We specify a weak .strength() so they spread out horizontally rather than vertically (and thus are more truthful to the precise donation amounts);
+- One on the x axis, so our circles bucket into our two categories.
+We specify a weak

-• A collision force which repels the circles from each other, so as to spread them apart.
+is far greater to squeeze them further, as seen above; - A collision force which repels the circles from each other, so as to spread them apart.

-Here they are, showing the influence of x and y’s .strength():
+Here they are, showing the influence of x and y’s .strength()

 Did I say I had two hours to do this?
-I had to skimp on the annotations, which I’ve positioned manually and quite roughly as elements.
+I had to skimp on the annotations, which I’ve positioned manually and quite roughly as

 Read more: